vaidehisinha1/CSE291A-UCSD-GenAI/README.md

 # CSE291A-UCSD-GenAI

-This repository contains Jupyter Notebooks for exploring Generative AI in medical diagnostics, specifically using chest X-ray images for the detection of pneumonia.
+This repository contains Jupyter Notebooks for exploring Generative AI in medical diagnostics, using chest X-ray images for the detection of pneumonia.
 It covers state-of-the-art generative modeling (GANs), classifier training, and explainability methods, with thorough experimentation including ablation studies on model architecture.

 ---